refaktor/rye-website/content/cookbook/rye-fyne/examples.md

 &nbsp;

-*by Rye convention a `noun!` means set-noun, like `noun?` means get-noun.
-This is used in Fyne bindings to name functions that set and get Fynes structs' properties.*
+*By Rye convention a `noun!` means set-noun, and `noun?` means get-noun.
+This is also used in Fyne bindings to name functions that set and get Fynes structs' properties.*

 ## Live clock

 What's new: `go (goroutines)`

-Rye inherits the awesome goroutines from Go and Fyne seems to works very nicely with goroutines.
+Rye inherits awesome goroutines from Go and Fyne seems to works very nicely with them.
 So doing live updates to the GUI (main thread) from a paralel "process", like a goroutine, is just as simple as it could be.

 ![Date & Time](../clock.gif)